 All hazards response

-Whether it’s a natural disaster or a man-made disaster, MGE has plans in place to prevent and mitigate damage.
+Whether it’s a natural disaster or a man-made disaster, MGE has plans in place to prevent and mitigate damage and ensure safety.
 Having a well-defined and practiced All Hazards Response Plan (AHRP) is critical to managing and responding appropriately to emergency situations.
 MGE’s AHRP encompasses everything from storm response to cyberattacks.